ThanosPappas328/ThanosPappas328/README.md

 Software developer
 ------------------

 Hey there! 👋 I've been diving into the world of code for the past five years, navigating the exciting realms of enterprise environments with a Java/J2EE focus.
-Always on the lookout for new challenges, I'm constantly polishing my skills and exploring the latest tech trends to stay ahead of the curve.
+Always on the lookout for new challenges, I'm constantly polishing my skills and exploring the latest tech trends.

 * 🌍  I'm based in Ioannina/Greece
 * ✉️  You can contact me at [thanosdante@gmail.com](mailto:thanosdante@gmail.com)